jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="choices-with-help" %}

-These modifications can also be specified when building a list of choices using code:
+These customizations can also be specified when building a list of choices using code:

 {% include side-by-side.html demo="choices-from-code" %}